kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/10-update-schema-with-image-url/01-add-image-url.md

 # Adds imageUrl field on Genealogy model and imageUrl input in AddGenealogy
+* Make sure you blow up your MongoDB collections so we can start fresh
+    - This is an important step because we are changing the structure of our models that mongo is based on
 * We want to offer the ability to upload images
 * Let's also add a category to our genealogy
     - Family Histories